rapid7/awsaml/README.md

 2. Signs the payload with the developer's private key.
 3. Sends the signed payload to the service and waits for a response.

-Upon receiving a signed paylaod, the service take the following actions
+Upon receiving a signed payload, the service take the following actions

 1. Verifies the signature on the payload with the developer's public key.
 2. Generates new temporary AWS keys by calling the [AssumeRole][] API.